The planetary nebula Abell 48 and its [WN] nucleus: The Central Star

 \subsection{Stellar Spectral Energy Distribution}

-The stellar spectral energy distribution (SED) for the CSPN of Abell~48 is shown in Figure \ref{SED}, along with the adopted PoWR model atmosphere.
-The model has been normalized to the ensemble of the dereddened values from Table~\ref{table:CS_phot}, excluding the Johnson $U$ band and IRAC 8.0 micron magnitudes, which are both uncertain.
-We applied the optical reddening law of Howarth (1983) and the IR extinction law of Indebetouw et al. (2005).
-The photometric points are fit very well by the model set at 71\,kK, and a reddening $c_{\beta}$ = 2.75.
+The stellar spectral energy distribution (SED) for the CSPN of Abell~48 is shown in Figure \ref{SED}, along with the adopted PoWR synthetic spectrum.
+The model has been normalized to the ensemble of the dereddened values from Table~\ref{table:CS_phot}, excluding the Johnson $U$ and IRAC\,8.0\,$\mu$m magnitudes, which are both uncertain.
+We applied the optical and IR extinction laws of Howarth (1983) and Indebetouw et al. (2005) respectively, using $E(B-V)$ = 1.90.

-There is no evidence from our spectra for any signature of a companion star, nor from the SED for any near-IR excess due to a cooler companion (Douchin et al. 2012; De Marco et al. 2013), though in this case any limit is not strong.
-The [WN] star is relatively luminous and the near-IR magnitudes include a non-negligible contribution from wind free-free emission.
-As a result, any companion with a spectral-type later than $\sim$F0\,V would not be detected.
-The tentative absence of variability (\S\ref{sec:photometry}) suggests the star does not have an irradiated binary companion (De Marco, Hillwig \& Smith 2008; Miszalski et al. 2009; Hajduk, Zilstra \& Gesicki 2010), so time-series spectroscopic analysis is probably the best way to determine if Abell~48 is a binary (Jorissen \& Frankowski 2008).
+There is no evidence from our spectra for any signature of a companion star, nor from the SED for any NIR excess due to a cooler companion (Douchin et al. 2012; De Marco et al. 2013), though in this case any limit is not strong.
+The [WN] star is relatively luminous and the NIR magnitudes include a non-negligible contribution from wind free-free emission.
+As a result, any companion later than $\sim$F0\,V would not be detected.
+The tentative absence of variability (\S\ref{sec:photometry}) suggests the star does not have an irradiated companion (De Marco, Hillwig \& Smith 2008; Miszalski et al. 2009; Hajduk, Zilstra \& Gesicki 2010), so time-series spectroscopic analysis is probably the best way to determine if Abell~48 is a binary (Jorissen \& Frankowski 2008).
 However, at orbital periods greater than a year or two, the expected velocity shifts of the emission lines would be likely too small to be detected against the stochastic variations of the stellar wind.